Decomposition spaces, incidence algebras and M\"obius inversion III: the decomposition space of M\"obius intervals: Decomposition spaces

-\begin{blanko}{Decalage.} (See Illusie~\cite{Illusie1}).
-Given a simplicial space $X$ as the top row in the following diagram, the {\em lower dec} $\Dec_\bot(X)$ is a new simplicial space (the bottom row in the diagram) obtained by deleting $X_0$ and shifting everything one place down, deleting also all $d_0$ face maps and all $s_0$ degeneracy maps.
-It comes equipped with a simplicial map $d_\bot:\Dec_\bot(X)\to X$ given by the original $d_0$:
+\begin{blanko}{Decalage.} (See Illusie~\cite{Illusie2}).
+Given a simplicial space $X$ as in the top row of the following diagram, the {\em lower dec} $\Decbot{X}$ is a new simplicial space (the bottom row of the diagram) obtained by deleting $X_0$ and shifting everything one place down, deleting also all $d_0$ face maps and all $s_0$ degeneracy maps.
+It comes equipped with a simplicial map, the {\em dec map}, $d_\bot:\Decbot{X}\to X$ given by the original $d_0$:

-Similarly, the upper dec, denoted $\Dec_\top(X)$ is obtained by instead deleting, in each degree, the last face map $d_\top$ and the last degeneracy map $s_\top$.
+Similarly, the upper dec, denoted $\Dectop{X}$ is obtained by instead deleting, in each degree, the last face map $d_\top$ and the last degeneracy map $s_\top$.

-The functor $\Dec_\bot$ can be described more conceptually as follows (see Lawvere~\cite{Lawvere:ordinal}).
-There is an `add-bottom' endofunctor $b:\Delta\to \Delta$, which sends $[k]$ to $[k+1]$ by adding a new bottom element.
-This is in fact a monad; the unit $\epsilon: \Id \Rightarrow b$ is given by the bottom coface map $d^\bot$.
+The functor $\Decbot{}$ can be described more conceptually as follows (see Lawvere~\cite{Lawvere:ordinal}).
+There is an `add-bottom' endofunctor $b:\simplexcategory\to \simplexcategory$, which sends $[k]$ to $[k+1]$ by adding a new bottom element.
+This is in fact a monad; the unit $\varepsilon: \Id \Rightarrow b$ is given by the bottom coface map $d^\bot$.
 The lower dec is given by precomposition with $b$:

-Hence $\Dec_\bot$ is a comonad, and its counit is the bottom face map $d_\bot$.
+Hence $\Decbot{}$ is a comonad, and its counit is the bottom face map $d_\bot$.

-Similarly, the upper dec is obtained from the `add-top' monad on $\Delta$.
+Similarly, the upper dec is obtained from the `add-top' monad on $\simplexcategory$.
 Below we shall exploit crucially the combination of the two comonads.

-The following result from \cite[Theorem 4.11]{GKT:DSIAMI-1} will be invoked several times: \end{blanko}
+The following result from \cite[Theorem 4.10]{GKT:DSIAMI-1} will be invoked several times: \end{blanko}